 Participants have a compulsory language study program scheduled into a timetable as per the electives selected above.
 There is usually a 20-hour Chinese language class every week.
 Lessons are combined with videos, audios, field trips and many state-of-the-art Chinese learning methods.

-Fees and Locations
+High School Program in China Fees and Locations

 We organize trips to very historic sites that participants have read about.
 This is the perfect opportunity to make it real.
 Check our Cultural trip page for a vivid description.

+The accommodations of High School in China and Study Abroad Programs are diverse and unique.
 Our standard is that all Homestays are located within 45 minutes or less from campus by public transportation and have two or three bedrooms.
 Participants are allocated private bedrooms but may share some other facilities like kitchen, living room (some host families arranges separate bathrooms for our participants).
 We have standards that these homes must meet before we consider them and full standards are found on our Accommodation page.
 Participants are usually invited to family meals during the week.
 Nevertheless, participants should prepare an extra budget for other meals and dine out.
 This accommodation option is highly recommended by our Accommodation department for participants who want to establish dependable networks for future purposes.
 Our participants in this option will enhance speedy immersion and mastering of Chinese language.